joinsunfish/IvfSuccessCalculator/README.md

 `success_rate` = e⁻⁰·³⁶⁸³⁴⁸ / (1 + e⁻⁰·³⁶⁸³⁴⁸) = 40.89%

 **Note**: If comparing to the [CDC IVF Success Calculator](https://www.cdc.gov/art/ivf-success-estimator/index.html), use "2" for the number of previous IVF cycles question.

-## Response

-The web front-end should display the response in a user-friendly way.
-There are no requirements on how this is done - if the front-end posted a web form or redirected to a new URL, the back-end can respond with the HTML containing the result.
-If you decided to create a Single-Page Application and leverage the server as an API, then do whatever makes sense for your SPA to display the result.

 ## Submission